Vetspire/monarch/README.md

 `Oban` should be your own instance of Oban inside your application you pass into Monarch and `#{queue_name}` is any queue you have defined that you want jobs to be run against.
 Your queue can be an existing queue your application is using or you can create a queue specifically for Monarch.

 Please see [Oban's documentation](https://hexdocs.pm/oban/Oban.html) on how to install Oban and define queues.

-### TODO for when Monarch abstracted out into library

-- Implement Credo
-- Implement Dialyzer
-- Implement Github CI